ArifulProtik/sub-domain-takeover/README.md

 ## Devlopment
 Want To Contribute?
-Just Frok And And Gimme ME A Pull Request You Are Ready to role.
+Just Frok And And Gimme  A Pull Request You Are Ready to role.

 ## Contact
 **Mail: mdarifulislam.protik@gmail.com**